5 things to love about Royal Caribbean's Navigator of the Seas

 We love to indulge on any Royal Caribbean cruise with some great food, and Navigator of the Seas has plenty of it.
 In addition to the terrific food included with your cruise, there are a number of great specialty restaurants to consider dining at onboard.

 Chops Grille is known across the fleet for amazing steaks that are tasty, cooked to perfection and a fan-favorite restaurant.
-They even have dry-aged steaks as an option for guests that want the very best flavor in their steaks.
+A terrific date night spot to be certain.

 What is your favorite thing about Navigator of the Seas?
 Is it on our list or do you have something you think is worth the cruise fare alone?
 Tell us about in this blog post's comments!